kehantan/labbook/docs/protein/sds_page.rst

 **Objective:** To run SDS-PAGE and check for fractions with target protein in protein purification process.

 * A single run of SDS-PAGE will usually eats up a whole day.
 This does not include time required to prepare all the buffers and gathering all required reagent.
 So plan the experiment accordingly and prepare the buffers at least 1 day before the actual procedure.
 * SDS-PAGE for this protocol uses about 12-15% gel.
+I personally sticks to 12%.

 Prepare gel
 -----------